bmwh237/eightfold-path/documentation_main.md

       database
 - [x] Successfully display the opac.php file in the browser
       and submit a screenshot on Canvas
-- [ ] Submit link to notes and reflection to GitHub repo
+- [x] Submit link to notes and reflection to GitHub repo
       on Canvas.

+## Week of 3/4/24: Module 4.4 - Creating a Barebones OPAC
+This week is meant to build on everything we set up last week.
+Having already set up the web server, PHP, and MySQL, the goal of this week is to add to the OPAC database in MySQL.
+Here's what needs to be done:
+- [ ] Recreate the new PHP and HTML files from the Systems
+      Librarianship notebook
+- [ ] Login to MySQL from Command Line and insert 5+ additional
+      records.
+Play around with the new OPAC to make sure everything is up-and-running
+- [ ] Create a Markdown file in GitHub documenting my experience
+      with setting up and working with my OPAC
+- [ ] Submit link to notes and reflection to GitHub repo on Canvas.